DeMarcoLab/fibsem/README.md

 ## Docs

 OpenFIBSEM is a large package with many features.
-For more detailed documentation, please see the [Documentation Website](https://demarcolab.github.io/fibsem/).
+For more detailed documentation, please see the [Documentation Website](https://demarcolab.github.io/openfibsem-docs).

 ## Citation

+If you find this work useful, please cite:

 ```bibtex
 @article{CLEEVE2023107967,